satyamsah/satyamsah/README.md

 ## Booting the micoservices :
 1) ##### onboarding an employee service(java spring boot):
-   Run the jar located[here](https://github.com/satyamsah/microservice/blob/master/employee-onboard-service-javaspring/target/demo-0.0.1-SNAPSHOT.jar).
+   Run the jar located[employee-onboard-service-javaspring](https://github.com/satyamsah/microservice/blob/master/employee-onboard-service-javaspring/target/demo-0.0.1-SNAPSHOT.jar).
 It will run this service at port 8080:

-   java -jar demo-0.0.1-SNAPSHOT.jar
+   type `java -jar demo-0.0.1-SNAPSHOT.jar` to boot the server

-2) department-salary service( python-flask) : we can enable this service by going in the [directory](https://github.com/satyamsah/microservice/blob/master/create-deptmentandsalary-service-python/salary.py) and run salary.py.It will run the service in port 5002:
+2) department-salary service( python-flask) : we can enable this service by changing directory to [create-deptmentandsalary-service-python](https://github.com/satyamsah/microservice/blob/master/create-deptmentandsalary-service-python) and run salary.py.It will run the service in port 5002:

-   python salary.py
+   type `python salary.py' to boot the server

-3) getting the salary of an employee service (nodejs) You can navigate to [link](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs) .
-Type:
+3) getting the salary of an employee service (nodejs) You can change directory to [fetch-salary-service-nodej](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs).

-   node server.js
+    a) type `npm install` on terminal/commandline which will download all the dependenies specified in [package.json]

+    b )type `node server.js` to boot the server

 # consuming the micoservies using UI
 we can access the link [here](https://github.com/satyamsah/microservice/tree/master/web) to access the web UI